Thousands of people in Hong Kong have taken to the streets on the first day of the new year to call for the city's chief executive to resign.

 Organisers of those demonstrations said 60,000 people took part, although the police put the number at 8,500.

-Those behind the anti-Leung marches claimed they attracted at least 130,000 protesters, although the police said the number was more like 26,000.'Not honest'
+Those behind the anti-Leung marches claimed they attracted at least 130,000 protesters, although the police said the number was more like 26,000.

 Young families pushing children in buggies and the elderly were among those who streamed into Victoria Park in the centre of Hong Kong for one of several anti-government rallies across the territory, the BBC's Jennifer Pak reports.